 To get very objective and balanced information, we strongly encourage you to visit the U.S. Department of State's website and read the Country Information Sheets prepared by the U.S. Department of State.
 This is the same place where you learned about Passport Validity. http://travel.state.gov/content/passports/english/country.html.
-Also, you can check out the CIA World Factbook for more information about your destination.
+Also, you can check out the CIA World Factbook (Links to an external site.) for more information about your destination.